Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Q-Net state-space formulation

+\textbf{Step 1.2: Estimate $L^q_t$.} Equation~\eqref{eq:x_experession} shows that $L^q_t$ is an affine transformation of $(A_t-D_t-\lambda_c t)$.
+Rather than estimating $k_j$ and $k_f$, which can be time-varying and site-specific, we directly shift and scale this signal to the empirically observed queue range $[0, Q_{\max}]$, where $Q_{\max}$ is the section-specific maximum reachable queue length.
+Figure~\ref{fig:control_input1} shows the resulting reconstructed queue length $L^q_t$.

-\textbf{Control input derivation from reconstructed queue length.} From Figure \ref{fig:control_input1}, the previous reconstructed queue length exhibits a slow-varying trend over time.
-This low-frequency drift is likely due to the fact that the unobserved traffic flow rate $\lambda_c$ is not strictly constant over time—e.g., due to changes in turning ratios at different periods during the day.
-Additionally, high-frequency noise may arise from detector errors and aggregation mismatches.
-We apply a Fourier-based bandpass filter to suppress both low-frequency drift and high-frequency noise, emphasizing medium-frequency variations most representative of actual queue dynamics.
-Figure \ref{fig:control_input2} shows the filtered reconstructed queue length.
-Since our goal is to approximate queue changes (the control input) rather than exact magnitudes, even if the average estimated queue during the afternoon peak appears similar to that in the morning, this is of limited importance because what matters are the relative changes.
+\textbf{Step 2: Fourier band-pass filtration $\mathcal{F}(L^q_t)$.} As shown in Figure \ref{fig:control_input1}, the reconstructed queue length $L^q_t$ may contain both low-frequency drift and high-frequency noise.
+The drift can arise from time-varying unobserved flow rate $\lambda_c$, such as changes in turning ratios, while high-frequency noise may originate from detector errors.
+We apply a Fourier-based band-pass filter $\mathcal{F}(\cdot)$ to suppress both components and retain medium-frequency variations that better represent queue buildup and dissipation.
+Figure~\ref{fig:control_input2} shows the filtered profile $\bar{L}^q_t=\mathcal{F}(L^q_t)$, from which $u_t$ is computed.
+Because $\bar{L}_t^q$ is used only to derive the control input, \textit{its absolute magnitude is less important than its temporal variation.} Thus, even if the reconstructed queue levels have similar average values in the morning and afternoon, this has limited impact as long as the relative queue changes are preserved.

+\textbf{Remark on oversaturation and spillback.} The queue evolution model relies on measured boundary flows rather than expected phase capacities.
+If downstream congestion limits green-phase discharge, the downstream detector records the reduced outflow; if spillback blocks upstream entry, the upstream detector records zero inflow.
+When the section is fully congested and lacks a free-flow portion, the aFCD measurement model reports aggregated speeds near the congested speed $v_j$.
+Since Q-Net models the section as an aggregated storage unit, partial blocking across movements, such as a left-turn queue blocking adjacent through traffic, is not modeled explicitly at the lane level but is reflected in the aggregate measured boundary flows.
+The adaptive process noise captures the increased uncertainty under oversaturated conditions, while aFCD measurements help correct possible estimation drift.